GK2103/GK2103.github.io/README.md

 ##### Problem Area:

 This project aims to tackle the global obesity crisis as it been reported by EASO that obesity and being overweight is the 5th global cause of death (EASO, 2020).
 Despite abundant online information, misinformation and lack of motivation and engaging solutions hinder effective weight loss (Nakul, 2022).
+To combat this issue i Created a Fitness app called "WeightLess".
+The Fitness app had a Calorie and Workout Tracker which required the need for an SQLite database and SQL queries to manipulate data within the SQLite database.

 ###### References: